GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/bq-ml/README.md

-# BigQuery ML and Vertex Pipeline
+# BigQuery ML and Vertex AI Pipeline

 This blueprint creates the infrastructure needed to deploy and run a Vertex AI environment to develop and deploy a machine learning model to be used from Vertex AI endpoint or in BigQuery.